Diesel pollution from data centers

 Each data center has many diesel-powered generators that are tested regularly.
 The air pollution from these generators that is most likely to affect health is diesel exhaust particles and nitrogen dioxide (NO2).

 Diesel exhaust is a toxic air pollutant, containing fine particles that can cause health problems for people who are exposed frequently and at high enough levels.
-These tiny particles are too small for noses and upper respiratory systems to filter out of the air.
+These tiny particles are too small to be filtered out of the air by the nose and upper respiratory system.
 The particles go deep into the lungs, where they can cause damage and chemical changes.

-Nitrogen dioxide (NO2) is another toxic air pollutant that can cause breathing problems when you're exposed for a short time, from 30 minutes to 24 hours.
+Nitrogen dioxide (NO2) is another toxic air pollutant that can cause breathing problems even when you're exposed for a short time, from 30 minutes to 24 hours.
 Nitrogen dioxide can make breathing harder for people who already have lung problems, such as asthma.
-It contributes to acid rain and smog.
+It also adds to acid rain and smog.

 When required, a data center must prepare a health impact assessment of their toxic air pollution (diesel exhaust and nitrogen dioxide).
-Ecology must review each data center's health impact assessment before issuing a notice of construction permit.
-This permit must be issued before a data center can be built or expanded.
+We must review each data center's health impact assessment before issuing a notice of construction permit.
+We must issue this permit before a data center can be built or expanded.

 Data centers regulated or reviewed by Ecology (listed by city)